Financial Aid

 Since Mary Baldwin actively participates in a number of federal aid programs, the requirements for federal aid are used as the core requirements for all need-based aid and include, but are not limited to, students who:

-- Have a high school diploma or the equivalent (exceptions are made for students in the Program for the Exceptionally Gifted and Early College)
+• Have a high school diploma or the equivalent (exceptions can be made for students in the Program for the Exceptionally Gifted and Early College)

-- Are accepted or enrolled as regular students (NOTE: A few federal programs can provide some assistance to students who are less than full-time.)
+• Are accepted or enrolled as full-time regular students (NOTE: A few federal programs can provide some assistance to students who are less than full-time.)

 Applying for Aid

-There are three general types of financial aid awards that students and families receive: grants/scholarships, loans, and jobs.
+There are three general types of financial aid awards that students and families receive: grants/scholarships, loans, and work-study.

-- Loans are money that either students or parents can borrow to cover educational expenses.
-Loans must be repaid with interest in the future.
+• Loans are money that either students or parents can borrow to cover educational expenses.
+Loans must be repaid with interest.

-- Jobs allow students to work, giving them the opportunity to gain both valuable experience and money to help pay for education-related expenses.
+• Jobs allow students to work, giving them the opportunity to gain both valuable experience and to earn money for education-related expenses.

-Each of these three general types of aid — grants/scholarships, loans, and jobs — can be awarded based on either a family’s financial need or some type of non-need criteria, such as a student’s educational accomplishments or state of residence.
+Each of these three general types of aid — grants/scholarships, loans, and work-study — can be awarded based on financial need, academic achievement, or residency.

 Receiving Aid